RosaniaPinto/RosaniaPinto-Capstone2/README.md

 Found 11 listings that were at or below $300 for weekly rent

+Narrowed down to one listing that's the best value for your money

 ## Next Steps

 Displaying Airbnb listings for different budgets in Las Vegas, Nevada and surrounding areas